CodyNicholson/Backend_Development_Notes/Software_Development_Process/Agile_Software_Development_Process/scrum.md

-#Scrum
+# Scrum

 Scrum is another Agile Dev process similar to XP

 -

-####There are 3 main people involved in Scrum
+#### There are 3 main people involved in Scrum

 Product Owner (Customer) - Responsible for product back log, the list of things that have to be done for the project

 Development Team - A team consisting of 4-9 people responsible for delivering shippable increments and to estimate the back log items

-Scrum Master - The person who is reponsible for the overall scrum process -- they remove obstacles, facilitate events, and help communication -- the manager of the scrum process
+Scrum Master - The person who is responsible for the overall scrum process -- they remove obstacles, facilitate events, and help communication -- the manager of the scrum process

 ***

-###The Scrum Process
+### The Scrum Process

-####Product Backlog
+#### Product Backlog

 The single source of requirements for the process the product owner defines a list of tasks to be completed by the dev team